brotzeit/rustic/README.md

 * rustic-format-buffer
 * rustic-racer-describe

-## Cargo popup
+## Popup

-You can execute cargo commands with `rustic-cargo-popup`.
+You can execute commands with `rustic-cargo-popup`.
 The list of commands can be customized with `rustic-cargo-popup-commands`.

+## Cargo outdated

+Use `rustic-cargo-outdated` to get a list of dependencies that are out of date.
+The results are displayed in `tabulated-list-mode`.

 ## Org-babel